maxindian/The-compression-of-Transformer/README.txt

 if run Language Modeling Test in the case of multiple core, then first set the hyperparameter core_nums in the transformer_upload.py file to 2, then run the bash file.

+The URL of this paper is "https://papers.nips.cc/paper/8495-a-tensorized-transformer-for-language-modeling.pdf"

+@article{ma2019a,
+title={A Tensorized Transformer for Language Modeling}, author={Ma, Xindian and Zhang, Peng and Zhang, Shuai and Duan, Nan and Hou, Yuexian and Zhou, Ming and Song, Dawei}, pages={2229--2239}, year={2019}}